import numpy as np

 Below are examples of some of the functions available in numpy for order and descriptive statistics.
 The axis

-argument can be used to calculate statistics along a specific dimension.
+argument can be used to calculate statistics along a specific dimension - zero means along the columns and one is for row-wise calculations.

 print(np.ptp(arr2,axis=0))